Nimja/kafka-desktop-consumer/README.md

 # Kafka Client
-A small desktop client to read embedded AVRO serialized messages from Kafka.
+A small desktop client to read embedded or repository AVRO serialized messages from Kafka.

-The code is quite simple and might be extended with more decoding options.
+It auto-decodes AVRO embedded, repository or plain JSON.

 ## Getting Started

 Copy config.sample.ini to config.ini and configure as desired.

+You can create multiple config files for different environnments!

 ## Requirements
 OpenSSL and python >3.6 need to be installed.
 If you already have them, you can skip this.